SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_watchdog_timer/readme.md

 ## Purpose/Scope

-- This examples demonstrates triggering of WDT warnings & LED toggling, in WDT interrupt handler continuously for 6 times.
-System restarts (kicks) WDT on every interrupt, on sixth interrupt system does not restart WDT then WDT resets the application.
+- This example demonstrates the triggering of WDT warnings and LED toggling in the WDT interrupt handler continuously for 6 times.
+The system restarts (kicks) the WDT on every interrupt.
+On the sixth interrupt, the system does not restart the WDT, and then the WDT resets the application.
-- Then WDT is started again with new parameters, toggled LED again for 6 times, after that timer is stopped & de-initialized.
+- Then, the WDT is started again with new parameters and the LED is toggled again for 6 times.
+Finally, the timer is stopped and de-initialized.

 ## Overview

-- WatchDog-timer is used generate interrupt on timeout and a system-reset in case of system failure which can be caused by an external event like ESD pulse or due to a software failure.
-Also its interrupt can be used as a wake-up source for processor from SLEEP/STANDBY to ACTIVE states.
+- The Watch Dog timer is used to generate interrupts on timeout and initiate a system reset in case of system failure, which can be caused by an external event like an ESD pulse or due to a software failure.
+Its interrupt can also be utilized as a wake-up source for the processor from SLEEP/STANDBY to ACTIVE states.
-- WatchDog Timer will generate interrupts and can restarts(kicked) by system every interrupt.There are two modes defined for the WatchDog Timer.
+- The Watchdog Timer generates interrupts and can be restarted (kicked) by the system upon every interrupt.
+There are two modes defined for the Watchdog Timer:
-  - Open Mode: This is a mode during which WatchDog-timer restart is allowed from CPU.
+  - Open Mode, during which Watchdog timer restarts are allowed from the CPU
-  - Closed Mode: This is a mode during which WatchDog-timer restart is not allowed from CPU.
+  - Closed Mode, during which Watchdog timer restarts are not allowed from the CPU.
-- The Processor needs to restart the Timer upon on timeout interrupt, if the timer is not intended to hit the system-reset threshold.
-The timer will be in closed mode as defined above till the interrupt timer is reached.
-Once the interrupt timer is reached, it will be in open mode till the reset is generated.Also upon interrupt generation, the timer restarts for the Reset Duration.
+- The Processor needs to restart the Timer upon a timeout interrupt if the timer is not intended to reach the system-reset threshold.
+The timer will be in Closed Mode, as defined above, until the interrupt timer is reached.
+Once the interrupt timer is reached, it will be in Open Mode until the reset is generated.
+Also, upon interrupt generation, the timer restarts for the Reset Duration.
-- It has independent window watchdog timer.
+- It has an independent window watchdog timer.
-- Interrupt is generated before the system reset is applied which can be used as a wakeup source.
+- Interrupts are generated before the system reset is applied, which can be used as a wakeup source.
-- Generates system-reset upon Lockup indication from Processor.
+- It generates a system reset upon Lockup indication from the Processor.
-- Configurable low and high frequency FSM clock.
+- Configurable low and high-frequency FSM clock.
-- Configurable interrupt (timeout) ,system-reset and window period.
+- Configurable interrupt (timeout), system reset, and window period.
-- Able to operate when CPU is in SLEEP state
+- Able to operate when the CPU is in SLEEP state.
 - Individually controllable power domain for low-power applications.

 ## About Example Code

-- \ref watchdog_timer_example.c this example file demonstrates how to use Watchdog-timer(WDT) to trigger WDT warnings and reset system after few warnings .
-  With every WDT timeout interrupt at every 1 seconds, WDT restarted (kicked) by application & onboard LED0 toggles.
-After 6 time toggles application does not restart WDT then timer loads system-reset time (kept 4 seconds), once that time is over WDT resets system.
-After that again WDT started with new parameters and toggles LED0 6 times and then WDT is stopped, callback unregistered and de-initialized.
+-	\ref watchdog_timer_example.c This example file demonstrates how to use the Watchdog timer (WDT) to trigger WDT warnings and reset the system after a few warnings.
+With a WDT timeout interrupt occurring every 1 second, the WDT is restarted (kicked) by the application, and the onboard LED0 toggles.
+After toggling the LED 6 times, the application does not restart the WDT, then the timer loads the system-reset time (set to 4 seconds).
+Once that time is over, the WDT resets the system.
+Afterward, the WDT is started again with new parameters, and LED0 is toggled 6 times.
+Finally, the WDT is stopped, the callback is unregistered, and the timer is de-initialized.
-- In this example, first application toggles LED0 once and checks whether its a power-on reset or WDT system reset through \ref sl_si91x_watchdog_get_timer_system_reset_status API.
+-	In this example, the application first toggles LED0 once and checks whether it's a power-on reset or a WDT system reset through the \ref sl_si91x_watchdog_get_timer_system_reset_status API.
-- If its a power-on reset then initializes WDT by enabling peripheral power, enabling WDT to run during CPU sleep mode & unmasking its interrupt through \ref sl_si91x_watchdog_init_timer API.
+-	If it's a power-on reset, then the WDT is initialized by enabling peripheral power, enabling WDT to run during CPU sleep mode, and unmasking its interrupt through the \ref sl_si91x_watchdog_init_timer API.
-- Then clock and timer are configured with default configuration values from UC through \ref sl_si91x_watchdog_configure_clock and \ref sl_si91x_watchdog_set_configuration APIs respectively.
+-	Then, the clock and timer are configured with default configuration values from UC through the \ref sl_si91x_watchdog_configure_clock and \ref sl_si91x_watchdog_set_configuration APIs, respectively.
-- Then Registered timer timeout callback and enabling its interrupt using \ref sl_si91x_watchdog_register_timeout_callback API.
+-	Next, the timer timeout callback is registered, and its interrupt is enabled using the \ref sl_si91x_watchdog_register_timeout_callback API.
-- Then WDT is started using \ref sl_si91x_watchdog_start_timer API.
-- Then application toggles onboard LED0 & restarts (kicks) WDT, on every interrupt(every 1 seconds) through \ref sl_si91x_watchdog_restart_timer
+-	The WDT is then started using the \ref sl_si91x_watchdog_start_timer API.
+The application toggles onboard LED0 and restarts (kicks) the WDT on every interrupt (every 1 second) through the \ref sl_si91x_watchdog_restart_timer.
-- At 6th WDT interrupt application not restarts WDT, so when timer count reaches system-reset time (4 seconds) it resets application.
+-	Upon the 6th WDT interrupt, the application does not restart the WDT.
+So when the timer count reaches the system-reset time (4 seconds), it resets the application.
-- After that application starts again, toggles LED0 once and checks WDT system reset status and on finding it true debugout "Watchdog-timer system-reset occurred"
+-	After that, the application starts again, toggles LED0 once, checks WDT system reset status, and upon finding it true, debugs out "Watchdog-timer system-reset occurred".
-- Then timer is again initialized, registers callback and started with new parameters, configured using following APIs:
+-	Then, the timer is initialized again, the callback is registered, and it's started with new parameters, configured using the following APIs:
-  \ref sl_si91x_watchdog_set_system_reset_time to change WDT system-reset time to 8 seconds, for possible values refer \ref time_delays_t enum.
+  - \ref sl_si91x_watchdog_set_system_reset_time to change the WDT system-reset time to 8 seconds.
+For possible values, refer to the \ref time_delays_t enum.
-  \ref sl_si91x_watchdog_set_interrupt_time to change WDT interrupt time to 2 seconds, for possible values refer \ref time_delays_t enum.
+ 	- \ref sl_si91x_watchdog_set_interrupt_time to change the WDT interrupt time to 2 seconds.
-  \ref sl_si91x_watchdog_set_window_time to change WDT window time to 32 milli seconds, for possible values refer \ref time_delays_t enum.
+ 	- \ref sl_si91x_watchdog_set_window_time to change the WDT window time to 32 milliseconds.
-- To read above time values following APIs are used:
+-	To read the above time values, the following APIs are used:
-  \ref sl_si91x_watchdog_get_system_reset_time to read system-reset time.
+ 	- \ref sl_si91x_watchdog_get_system_reset_time to read the system-reset time.
-  \ref sl_si91x_watchdog_get_interrupt_time to read interrupt time.
+ 	- \ref sl_si91x_watchdog_get_interrupt_time to read the interrupt time.
-  \ref sl_si91x_watchdog_get_window_time to read window time.
+ 	- \ref sl_si91x_watchdog_get_window_time to read the window time.
-- Then application again toggles onboard LED0 6 times & restarts (kicks) WDT, on every interrupt(every 2 seconds) through \ref sl_si91x_watchdog_restart_timer
+-	Then, the application toggles onboard LED0 6 times and restarts (kicks) the WDT on every interrupt (every 2 seconds) through the \ref sl_si91x_watchdog_restart_timer.
-- At sixth WDT interrupt application not restarts WDT and immediately application stops WDT through \ref sl_si91x_watchdog_stop_timer API
+-	Upon the 6th WDT interrupt, the application does not restart the WDT and immediately stops the WDT through the \ref sl_si91x_watchdog_stop_timer API.
-- Then un-registers callback and de-initializes timer through \ref sl_si91x_watchdog_deinit_timer API.
+-	Then, the callback is unregistered, and the timer is de-initialized through the \ref sl_si91x_watchdog_deinit_timer API.

 ## Prerequisites/Setup Requirements